-Base Rental.
-The City has covenanted in the Lease that, so long as the City has the use and occupancy of the Facilities, it will make Base Rental payments to the Corporation from any legally available funds of the City.
-The Base Rental payments are calculated to be adequate for the Corporation to pay scheduled debt service on all outstanding Bonds in each year.
-Base Rental payments are due and payable by the City on June 1 and December 1 of each year during the term of the Lease, commencing June 1, 2009, provided that any such payment shall be for that portion of the applicable period that the City has use and occupancy of all or a portion of the Facilities.
-In the event that during any such period the City does not have use and occupancy of all or a portion of the Facilities due to material damage to, destruction of or condemnation of or defects in the title to the Facilities, Base Rental payments are subject to abatement.
+Base Rental Payments.
+The City has covenanted in the Project Lease that, so long as the City has the full use and occupancy of the Leased Property, it will make Base Rental payments to the Trustee from any legally available funds of the City.
+The Trustee is required by the Trust Agreement to deposit in the Base Rental Fund all Base Rental payments and certain other amounts received and required to be deposited therein, including investment earnings.
+The total Rental Payment due in any Fiscal Year will not be in excess of the total fair rental value of the Leased Property for such Fiscal Year.

+Base Rental payments are payable by the City on March 25 and September 25 of each year during the term of the Lease, commencing September 25, 2009, provided that any such payment shall be for that portion of the applicable period that the City has use and occupancy of all or a portion of the Leased Property.
+In the event that during any such period the City does not have use and occupancy of all or a portion of the Leased Property due to material damage to, destruction of or condemnation of the Leased Property, noncompletion of the construction of the Facilities, or defects in the title to the Leased Property, Base Rental payments are subject to abatement.
 See "CERTAIN RISK FACTORS - Abatement."
-The obligation of the City to make Base Rental payments is payable solely from annual appropriations of the City from any legally available funds of the City and the City has covenanted in the Lease to take such action as may be necessary to include all Base Rental and Additional Rental due under the Lease as a separate line item in its annual budget and to make necessary annual appropriations for all such Base Rental and Additional Rental, subject to the abatement provisions under the Lease.
+The obligation of the City to make Base Rental payments is payable solely from annual appropriations of the City from any legally available funds of the City and the City has covenanted in the Project Lease to take such action as may be necessary to include all Base Rental and Additional Rental due under the Project Lease in its annual budget and to make necessary annual appropriations for all such Base Rental and Additional Rental, subject to the abatement provisions under the Project Lease.